vexide/website/src/content/docs/using-the-terminal.md

 page: 5
 ---

-One of the most useful debugging tools available to you is the terminal, which allows you to print live data from the brain to your computer as your program runs.
+One of the most useful debugging tools available to you is the serial terminal, which allows you to view live data from a VEX brain on your computer as your program runs.

 # `print` and `println`

-The easiest way to send some data to the terminal in a vexide program is through the `print` family of macros.
+The easiest way to send some data to the terminal is through the `print` family of macros.
 You might recall `println` from our "Hello World" example:

 ```rs
 use vexide::prelude::*;